aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 - Product Manager and contributors create iteration plan
 - Contributes and users comment/vote for each

-### Is this a breaking change?

-`BREAKING CHANGE` - the proposed will replace the current  AWS CDK Roadmap - <https://github.com/orgs/aws/projects/7>

 ### What alternative solutions did you consider?

-- Keep Product Roadmap in Project View
+- Keep the Product Roadmap in Project View as of today
-- Provide Product Roadmap aside of the tool
+- Provide Product Roadmap outside of the tool
-- Not providing Roadmap
+- Not disclosing the Roadmap

 ### What are the drawbacks of this solution?

-- Content: some internal stuff that is not affecting/impacting the community get exposed
+- Content: some internal stuff that is not affecting/impacting the community may get exposed
-- Discipline: keep process actual
+- Discipline: keep process and information actual and up-to-date
 - Review: will require extra effort to review contributers comments, feedbacs and inputs

 ### What is the high-level project plan?